whrobbins/LLISP/README.md

-# scheming
+# LLISP
-Writing a Scheme interpreter to learn Haskell and functional programming
+A Little LISP interpreter written in C